LiamRMoore/transformers/installation.md

 This will run a notebook server in a docker container with all the necessary libraries.
 You can get the URL for the running notebook server by then running:

 `docker-compose logs transformers`

+The course directory is a bound volume in the container so any additions or changes made within there will persist on your local disk.